Board of Directors

 and employment law.

 Maryann Modesti is a member of the Bars of Pennsylvania, the Eastern District of Pennsylvania and the Supreme Court of the United States.
-Maryann is currently Vice President of the Board of Christian Legal Clinics of Philadelphia (CLCP)and has been a member and officer of many non-profit boards in the past.
+Maryann is currently Vice President of the Board of CLCP and has been a member and officer of many non-profit boards in the past.

 Maryann has been a child advocate both in Philadelphia and in Montgomery Counties, having assisted in development of MCAP, the Montgomery County Child Advocacy program.
 Maryann has presented programs to Christian lawyers, counselors and pastors relating to family law issues as these issues interact with other disciplines, has spoken at Women's Conferences and taught in Sunday Schools and other women's groups.

 James W. Cushing, Esq. is an Associate at the Law Office of Faye Riva Cohen, PC and a research attorney for Legal Research Incorporated.
 He earned a B.S. degree in Public Policy in 1999 from Pennsylvania State University and a JD degree from Temple University Beasley School of Law in 2002.
 He has been a practicing attorney since 2002, passed the bar in both Pennsylvania and New Jersey, and is currently licensed to practice law in Pennsylvania.

 Over the course of his career, he has published over sixty (60) articles to date, and also maintains Judicial Support Blog.
 His articles are published in “The Legal Intelligencer,” the oldest law journal in the country, “The Legal Intelligencer Blog,” as well as “The Pennsylvania Family Lawyer,” the Pennsylvania Bar Association Family Division publication, and “Upon Further Review,” an online publication, the official publication of the Philadelphia Bar Association